 As a coach, your instinct is to help everyone.
 You will want to please everyone.
 Sometimes you must learn to say “no” in order to not overextend yourself.
 You might even have to find creative ways to say, “That’s not my job.”
 Plus, we have to be honest and admit that there are some teachers that may not be ready for our help.

 6. Use data when providing feedback.

 Using data is a way to be objective when providing feedback.
 Have something to base your coaching on that will give you focus and make feedback more objective and meaningful to the teacher.
 Regardless of the tool, using data will hep provide concrete evidence of progress.

 7. Share successes.

 It is very important to build on the positive.
 This will encourage teachers.
 Notice what is going well, share it, and then build on it.

 As a coach, you must come to terms that you don’t have to know everything and, in fact, can’t possibly know everything.
 It is okay to learn from the teachers you coach.
 Every day can be a learning experience.
 Let teachers know up front that you don’t have all the answers, but that you will do your best to find out.

 Know that it might take some time for some teachers to warm up to you.
 You must be patient because it won’t happen overnight.
 Try to get at least one teacher from each grade level or subject area to work with in the beginning.
 Then, give it time to grow as those teachers will then share with their peers.

 10. Connect with other coaches.

 Network with other coaches to get support along the way.
-Being able to share and bounce ideas off each other, share materials, or just help work though an issue can be so beneficial.
-You might want to join CAMP-SIG, the TCEA Special Interest Group for instructional coaches.
-Membership is only $20/year and will connect you immediately to a thriving network of both experienced and new coaches.
+Being able to share and bounce ideas off each other, share materials, or just help work through an issue can be so beneficial.